VirtoCommerce/vc-docs/user_docs/docs/order-management/managing-documents.md

 To start managing documents:

 1. In the main menu, click **Orders**.
-1. In the next **Customer orders** blade select the required order.
+1. In the next **Customer orders** blade, select the required order.
 1. In the **Edit order details and related documents** blade, click **New document**.

 ![New document](media/new-documents-path.png){: width="700" height="400"}